actions-on-packages/.github/README.md

 - Make sure the feature `Actions on packages` feature is enabled ✔️, to start experiencing the changes.

 - Install GH CLI extenstion for new release experience https://github.com/actions-on-packages/gh-action-release.
+Installation instructions are available on the cli extension repo.

+  - This new release experience enforces the semantic versioning for action releases by auto-generating tag_name based the changetype (valid values are `major/minor/patch`) provided.
+This enforcement helps in tag immutability and avoids re-tagging of new releases with existing tag_name, and follows the widely popular [Semver](https://semver.org) guidelines :g for genrating release tags.

-This extension requires few additional metadata while creating new releases, below is the command FYI,
+-   This extension requires few additional metadata while creating new releases, below is the command FYI,

 ```
 gh action-release create --help